-Buying and selling a business can be a daunting prospect and for many people who find themselves involved in a buying a business for the first time, nothing in their previous experience will properly prepare them for it.
+Buying and selling a business can be a daunting prospect and for many people who find themselves involved in buying a business for the first time, nothing in their previous experience will properly prepare them for it.

 There are two main ways in which to acquire a business that is already trading: